 Frankly, the arc of both companies is simultaneously understandable and saddening to me.
 I’ve loved them both for the ways they have connected me to truly new ideas and new people, and it’s frustrating to see the growth imperative push both companies to turn increasingly inwards.
 One does wonder if they might find salvation in each other.

 I have nearly finished the first series of Enlightened, a TV Series created by Laura Dern and Mike White.
-The series is extraordinary – even in a world where TV series have become (over the last ten years) a predominant form of entertainment and art.
+The series is extraordinary – even in a world where TV series have become over the last ten years a leading entertainment and art form.

-The best way to sum the seris up is to imagine that Raymond Carver had switched from writing short story miniatures of the small desolations and tragedies of suburban America and made TV instead: Enlightened is what he might have produced.
+The best way to describe the series is to imagine it is what Raymond Carver might have produced had he switched from writing short story miniatures of the small desolations and tragedies of suburban America and made TV instead.

 Just an aside from reading the recent Amazon 10-Q. In Note 4 on acquisitions they state:

 On September 25, 2014, we acquired Twitch Interactive, Inc. (“Twitch”) for approximately $842 million in cash, as adjusted for the assumption of options and other items.
 During the nine months ended September 30, 2014, we acquired certain other companies for an aggregate purchase price of $20 million.
 Acquisition activity for the nine months ended September 30, 2013 was not material.
 We acquired Twitch because of its community and the live streaming experience it provides.
 The primary reasons for our other 2014 acquisitions were to acquire technologies and know-how to enable Amazon to serve customers more effectively.